 But unlike UK citizens, they will also be able to continue using their UK-issued EHIC after the end of the transition when they travel to another EU country.

 An estimated 3.7 million EU nationals lived in the UK in 2019, making up 5.6% of the UK population.

 Their rights are guaranteed by the UK-EU withdrawal agreement which is written into UK law.

 Healthcare deals with non-EU countries

-These reciprocal deals will be unaffected by Brexit or future UK-EU negotiations.
+These reciprocal deals will be unaffected by future UK-EU negotiations.